Localization of Gravitino Field on $f(R)$ Thick Branes: Discussion and conclusion

 \section{Discussion and conclusion}

-In this manuscript, we investigated the localization and resonant modes of { a} five-dimensional gravitino field on the $f(R)$ thick {branes}, and gave the Schr\"{o}dinger equations for { the gravitino KK modes} with the gauge condition $\Psi_z=0$. {As same as a} {five-dimensional free and massless Dirac fermion field}, the zero mode of a free massless five-dimensional gravitino field could be localized on a brane only for a compactification extra dimension and its massive KK modes can not realize the localization.
-Therefore we introduced the coupling term $-\eta F(\phi)\bar{\Psi}_M[\Gamma^M,~\Gamma^N]\Psi_N$ to investigate the localization of gravitino {on three kinds of $f(R)$ thick branes}.
-The relativity probability method has been applied to study the resonances of gravitino {on these $f(R)$ thick {branes}}.
-It has been shown that the localization and KK spectra of the five-dimensional gravitino field with the Yukawa coupling term $-\eta F(\phi)\bar{\Psi}_M[\Gamma^M,~\Gamma^N]\Psi_N$ are very similar to {those} of the Dirac fermion, but their chiralities are opposite.
-This difference may become a symbol of the distinction between a five-dimensional Dirac fermion field and gravitino field.
+In this manuscript, we investigated the localization and resonant modes of {a} five-dimensional gravitino field on the $f(R)$-thick {branes}, and we considered the Schr\"{o}dinger equations for {the gravitino KK modes} under the gauge condition $\Psi_z=0$. {Similar to the} {five-dimensional free and massless Dirac fermion field}, the zero mode of a free massless five-dimensional gravitino field was localized in a brane only for realizing a compact extra dimension, but its massive KK modes could not realize the localization.
+Therefore, we introduced the coupling term $-\eta F(\phi)\bar{\Psi}_M[\Gamma^M,~\Gamma^N]\Psi_N$ to investigate the localization of gravitino {on three kinds of $f(R)$-thick branes}.
+The relative probability method was applied to study the resonances of gravitinos {on these $f(R)$-thick {branes}}.
+The localization and KK spectra of the five-dimensional gravitino field with the Yukawa coupling term $-\eta F(\phi)\bar{\Psi}_M[\Gamma^M,~\Gamma^N]\Psi_N$ were found to be very similar to {those} of the Dirac fermion, but their chiralities were opposite.
+This difference may represent the distinction between a five-dimensional Dirac fermion field and gravitino field.

-Firstly, we considered the localization of gravitino on the pure geometric $f(R)$ thick branes, whose the Lagrangian density $L(\phi_{i},X_i)$ of the background scalar fields is zero.
-With the addition of the five-dimensional mass term $\eta F(\phi)=M$, we found that in this system the KK modes of gravitino, both the zero mode and massive ones, could not be localized on the pure geometric $f(R)$ thick branes.
+First, we considered the localization of a gravitino on the pure geometric $f(R)$-thick branes, whose Lagrangian density $L(\phi_{i},X_i)$ of the background scalar fields is zero.
+With the addition of the five-dimensional mass term $\eta F(\phi)=M$, we found that in this system, the KK modes of gravitinos, both the zero mode and massive ones, were unable to localize in the pure geometric $f(R)$-thick branes.